datafold-dev/datafold/doc/source/api.rst

 in *datafold*.
 Each model is intended to be used on their own or internally in other model implementations.
-Dependencies between the layers are unidirectional, where models can depend on the functionality of lower levels and in some cases at the same layer.
+Dependencies between the layers are unidirectional, where models can depend on the functionality of lower levels and in some cases also at the same layer.

 Each model has a clear scope, which is indicated by the associated base classes.
 A base class is either directly from scikit-learn or *datafold* provides own